-Nothing puts a damper on a vacation day than rainy skies.
-Luckily, though, there are quite a lot of indoor things to do in Boston that make the brightest of any rainy day.
+For some people, a rainy day puts a damper on their vacation.
+However, if you are in Boston, Massachusetts, there are many indoor things to do that make the brightest of any wet day.

-Match the thunder and lightning outside with strike after strike at a Boston bowling alley.
-There is a great selection of Boston bowling alleys, both 10-pin and candlepin.
-You can take your pick from local hole-in-the-wall lanes, such as South Boston Bowlarama, sleek see-and-be-seen venues like Kings, or bowling/pizza joints like Sacco's Bowl Haven (which has a Flatbread on site).Continue to 3 of 6 below.
+Match the thunder and lightning outside with strike after strike at bowling alley.
+There is a nice selection of alleys in Boston, both 10-pin and candlepin (which features a smaller ball and thinner pins).
+Take your pick from local hole-in-the-wall lanes, such as South Boston Candlepin, or sleek see-and-be-seen venues like Kings Boston.
+You'll also find bowling/pizza joints like Sacco's Bowl Haven at Flatbread Somerville (the Flatbread Company is onsite), about a 20-minute drive from downtown Boston.

-Art-house cinemas.
-Multiplexes with IMAX and 3-D. Stadium-style theaters.
-Intimate screening rooms.
-Boston's movie theaters have something for everyone.
-Whether you want to see the latest big-budget popcorn flick or an award-winning foreign film that just arrived stateside, chances are you'll be able to find it at a Boston movie theater.
-(Or, if it's a really gross day outside, make it a double feature and go see both!)Continue to 5 of 6 below.
+Whether you are seeking art-house cinemas, multiplexes with IMAX and 3-D, stadium-style theaters, or intimate screening rooms, Boston's movie theaters have something for everyone.
+If you want to see the latest big-budget popcorn flick or an award-winning foreign film that just arrived stateside, chances are you'll be able to find it in Boston.
+Two popular movie theaters right in the city include the Showcase Icon Theater in the Seaport and the AMC Boston Common.